zachighton/newsletter_generator/README.md

 To assess the difficulty level of each article, I determined three lists of data science keywords.
 One which I felt were likely to be included in 'beginner' articles, one for an 'intermediate' difficulty and finally 'advanced'.

 I then searched the articles for these keywords and came back with the relative number of keywords present in the article from each list.
 If over 30% of the keywords were from the advanced category, the article would be categorised as advanced.
-If however, this was not the case, but 50% of the keywords were  articles
+If however, this was not the case, but 50% of the keywords were from the intermediate list, then the article would be marked as 'intermediate' else it would be marked as 'beginner'.

+Though not a perfect system it certainly helps to give the reader a general idea of how complex the ideas contained within an article are likely to be.

+**Generating Summaries:**

+To generate the summaries I used BART.

+BART is trained by corrupting text with an arbitrary noising function and then learning a model to reconstruct the original text.
+I am using a form of BART which has been pretrained on a large set of data from CNN

+**Additional Features:**

+The program then calculates the average read time of the article.

 ## Visualizations